zowe/docs-site/docs/user-guide/start-zowe-zos.md

 ## Starting and stopping the cross memory server `ZWESISTC` on z/OS

 The cross memory server is run as a started task from the JCL in the PROCLIB member `ZWESISTC`, and supports reusable address spaces.
-This task can be started through SDSF with the operator start command with the `REUSASID=YES` keyword:
+This task can be started through with the operator start command with the `REUSASID=YES` keyword:

 ```
-/S ZWESISTC,REUSASID=YES
+S ZWESISTC,REUSASID=YES
 ```
 :::note
-If MVS commands are used to start the cross memory server, the `/` before `S` should be removed.
+If using SDSF to start the cross memory server, enter `/` before `S`.
 :::

 The `ZWESISTC` task starts and stops the `ZWESASTC` task as needed.
 Do not start the `ZWESASTC` task manually.